BorisDundakov/TheFootballFanApp/README.md

 # TheFootballFanApp
 A passion project dedicated towards the average Bulgarian Football Fan, providing all neccesarry information for his favorite team.
 The website includes information about matches, travel tips and much more.

-## Installation
+## Virtual Environment Setup
 The following project was set up on a conda venv, due to some unexpected issues with pip, but the latter could also be used.

+## Installing packages
 A list with the required libraries for installation can be found in the Requirements.txt file.
+Here, an example installation with one of the packages is shown
 This list is expected to grow with upcoming updates.

 ## Future plans